 Luka Dončić traded to Lakers in shock move

-Slovenian NBA star Luka Dončić has been traded by his Dallas Mavericks to the Los Angeles Lakers in a surprising and unprecedented three-way deal with the Utah Jazz that American sports media are describing as a shock that will change the face of the NBA for years to come.
+Slovenian NBA star Luka Dončić has been traded by the Dallas Mavericks to the Los Angeles Lakers in a surprising and unprecedented three-team deal with the Utah Jazz that American sports media are describing as a shock that will change the fabric of the NBA for years to come.

 In news first reported by ESPN late on 1 February, it was announced that Dončić, along with Maxi Kleber and Markieff Morris, was traded to the Lakers for Anthony Davis and the Lakers' 2029 first round draft pick.
 The Utah Jazz will get Lakers guard Jalen Hood-Schifino.

-Insider reports suggest that the Mavericks approached the Lakers, and that neither Dončić nor Davis or any other player involved in the trade had known anything abut it in advance.
+It was confirmed that the Mavericks approached the Lakers, while insider reports suggest that neither Dončić nor Davis or any other player involved in the trade had known anything about it in advance.

 Dončić led the Mavericks to last year's NBA finals.
 He has career averages of 28.6 points, 8.7 rebounds and 8.3 assists, and was the top scorer in the league last season with 33.9 points per game.